oroinc/documentation/user/back-office/products/products/page-templates.rst

 .. tip:: You can create a product from the product list.
 To open it, navigate to **Products > Products > Create Product** in the main menu.

-There are several page template available out of the box:
+There are several page templates available out of the box:

 .. image:: /user/img/products/products/PageTemplate.png
    :alt: The list of available page templates